webcoder31/pypl2mp3/README.md

 ## Configuration

 PYPL2MP3 works out of the box, storing imported playlists in `~/pypl2mp3` by default.
+It does not require any database.

 ### Optional Environment Variables